collinforrester/grunt-explainjs/README.md

 Type: `String`
 Default value: `node_modules/grunt-explainjs/tasks/templates/_out.hbs`

 Sets the path of ExplainJS template.
 You can set template path as:
 `templatePath: '<%= config.app %>/templates/_template.hbs'`

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-09/12/2013 - 0.0.2 Fixed pre tag generation, package.json typos (thanks kevmoo)
-05/15/2013 - 0.0.1 initial release
+12/20/2015 - 0.0.3 Added ability to specify templatePath in the options (thanks alaabadran) 09/12/2013 - 0.0.2 Fixed pre tag generation, package.json typos (thanks kevmoo) 05/15/2013 - 0.0.1 initial release